kevando/chaz-app/ROADMAP.md

-recr view has list of their recs, sortable, filterable add recr % to global rec list
+recr view has list of their recs, sortable, filterable add recr % to global rec list people like clearing the red app notification number so use this to get users to complete recs

 ### 0.9 (Improve onboarding)